onlyafly/macaroon/README.md

-# quivi: The Quivi Programming Language
+# macaroon: The Macaroon Programming Language

 ## Set up your environment